The Cleanest Race: Foreign policy implications

 According to Myers, North Korean government propaganda portrays South Korea as a land polluted by foreign domination, particularly by the permanent presence of U.S. soldiers.
 Anti-Americanism is the cornerstone of North Korean foreign policy.

-Similarly, internal propaganda within North Korea portrays U.S. humanitarian efforts such as food aid as signs of U.S. cowardice and make no distinction "between 'good' American workers and 'bad' American capitalists" as the Soviet Union's regime in the Cold War did.
+Similarly, internal propaganda within North Korea portrays U.S. humanitarian efforts such as food aid as signs of U.S. cowardice and makes no distinction "between 'good' American workers and 'bad' American capitalists" as the Soviet Union's regime in the Cold War did.
 He laments that North Koreans openly flout the "dictates of an impure world" as inapplicable to the pure Korean race.

 Reception

 Press reviews

 Upon its release, The Cleanest Race received significant media attention and "rave reviews" in the United States press.
 The journalist Christopher Hitchens (who had visited North Korea at the beginning of the 21st century) recounted that after reading the book, he concluded that his earlier view of the country as Stalinist was simplistic and incorrect.
 Some reviewers confirmed anecdotal instances of North Korean xenophobia and alarm at the rate of interracial marriage in South Korea.
-Hitchens also notes some "obscene corollaries" from Myers' conclusions, including that many South Koreans feel the North Korean regime to be more "'authentically' Korean" than their own government.
+Hitchens also found some "obscene corollaries" from Myers' conclusions, including that many South Koreans feel the North Korean regime to be more "'authentically' Korean" than their own government.

 The New York Times characterized the book as "often counterintuitive" and its arguments as "wily and complex".
 Bradley K. Martin of The New Republic, however, warned that the book could "[play down] the Stalinist, Maoist, and traditional East Asian contributions" to North Korean ideology.
 Martin argues that North Korean ideology can be understood in the terms of Japanese pre-fascist psychology, including amae (dependence on parents) and banzai (wishing long life for the ruler).